New Orleans ‘Shotgun’ House Tour

 New Orleans 300 Year Milestone

 New Orleans is known as the birthplace of jazz, famous for its cuisine and festivals, especially the annual Mardi Gras.
-Bourbon Street in the centre of the buzzing French Quarter, where tourists flock for the best live music and large cocktails.
+For two weeks during the month of February or March, New Orleans city streets are filled with music, dancing and colourful floats incorporated in the annual Mardi Gras parade.
+Participants and party goers don-on elaborate costumes for the huge party on Mardi Gras day, known in New Orleans as Fat Tuesday.
+All year round, Bourbon Street is the hub of the buzzing French Quarter, where locals and tourists flock for the best live music and largest cocktails.

-The 2018 award-winning American comedy-drama movie Green Book was partially filmed in New Orleans.
+In 2019, the Best Picture Oscar Award was won by American comedy-drama movie, Green Book which was partially filmed in New Orleans.
+Throughout the movie, you get a glimpse of the ‘Tiny Houses of the South.’
 The road-trip style movie is set in 1962, and filmed in a variety of places from New York City to New Orleans.
 For those interested in a self-guided tour of the Green Book film locations, see the notes at the bottom of this article.

-With 300 years of historic architecture, including shotgun house architecture, New Orleans has a diverse architectural style, distinctly colonial French and Spanish.
+New Orleans has over 300 years of historic architecture which includes shotgun house design.
+It has a diverse architectural style that is distinctly colonial French and Spanish.

-Shotgun houses are unique in many New Orleans neighbourhoods from as early as 1810 in the French Quarter and Treme.
+Small and modest Shotgun houses are unique in many New Orleans neighbourhoods from as early as 1810 in the French Quarter and Treme.
 After reading an article on a New Orleans Shotgun House Tour, I caught a pedestrian ferry from Canal Street across the muddy Mississippi river to the second oldest neighbourhood Algiers.
-Algiers is architecturally rich and the perfect destination to admire and photograph Shotgun treasures.
+Algiers is architecturally rich and the perfect destination to admire and photograph the Best Shotgun ‘compact living’ treasures.

 Photographs provided by Preservation Source Center of New Orleans.